kabamehmetali/COMP3104_Group10_Assignment/README.md

 ## Setup Instructions ##
 1. Clone the repository.
-2. Switch to your branch using `git checkout 101453763-Mehmet_Ali_KABA`.
+2. Switch to your branch using `git checkout STUDENTID-Name`.
 3. Install any dependencies as listed.

 ## CI/CD Pipeline ##